MarlonCorreia/search-challenge/version_2/README.md

 ## Performance

 I want to address something about this solution.
-I'm hosting my PostgreSQL in the free tier of a service call [ElephantSQL](https://www.elephantsql.com/).
+I'm hosting my PostgreSQL in the free tier of a service called [ElephantSQL](https://www.elephantsql.com/).
 And this is way it feels a little bit slow, while testing with local postgreSQL or a docker image, it was actually faster than the In Memory Version (version_1).

 My decision of hosting the postgreSQL in this service it's based on two things: avoid unecessary complicated step for the person who'll test this (local psql configuration) and the fact that this service isn't appropriate for a docker, in my opinion.